A Graphical User Interface for

 expected to have a format with exactly 80 characters per line followed

-by a carriage return and then a linefeed (82 characters total per line).
+by a carriage returns and a linefeed (82 characters total per line).

-in can be used to convert files into the correct format.
+in windows can be used to convert files into this format (it can also

 file is retained and renamed.